tamaralmogy/message-app/SCALING_DISCUSSION.md

   - Costs can rise substantially.
 AWS Lambda’s costs will increase due to the high number of executions, and DynamoDB’s costs could escalate with the required throughput capacity and storage.
   - Using DynamoDB's on-demand mode might become prohibitively expensive, and switching to provisioned capacity with auto-scaling would be more cost-effective.
   - Estimated costs could range from hundreds to thousands of dollars per month, depending on usage patterns and optimizations implemented.

+## Cost Considerations

+### AWS Lambda:

+- Cost is based on the number of requests and the duration of each request.
+For millions of requests, this can become substantial, but AWS Lambda remains cost-effective due to its pay-per-use model.

+### API Gateway:

+- Costs are based on the number of API calls and the amount of data transferred out.
+Higher usage will increase costs proportionally.

+### DynamoDB:

+- Costs are based on read/write throughput and data storage.
+Implementing on-demand scaling and monitoring usage patterns can help manage costs.

+## Conclusion

+The system is designed to scale with increasing user load.
+By leveraging AWS's scalable services such as Lambda, API Gateway, and DynamoDB, we can handle from hundreds to millions of users efficiently.
+Cost management strategies, such as implementing caching and optimizing DynamoDB throughput settings, are essential at larger scales.